Optimizing the Grace Hopper Celebration Experience

 Throughout the year, there are many opportunities to get involved with GHC (some include invite only receptions at GHC)

-- Apply to be a speaker and receive a discounted registration fee.
+- Apply to be a speaker and receive a complimentary three-day pass.
 Applications also receive useful feedback

 - Join a GHC committee to review submissions and receive discounted registration.
 Attend meetings, read submissions, and provide feedback

 - Volunteer for the Hopper program and receive free registration